johnsonsirv/classical-apple-dot-com/README.md

 ## Deployment

-The demo page can be found [HERE](https://raw.githack.com/johnsonsirv/classical-apple-dot-com/dev/)
+The live page can be found [HERE](https://johnsonsirv.github.io/classical-apple-dot-com/)

 ## Contributors